This is an expanded version of a21 multiplayer strategy guide for a22, updated by request. I've marked my recent a22 comments with "■".

 If you are getting attacked, or if you see a large enemy army on the move to one of your allies, or if you see enemy cavalry raiders, don't forget to tell your allies what's going on.
 A simple "purple attacks mid" when you see the purple player send an army through the center, can help your team a lot.

 If an ally is getting attacked and needs help, one option is to help defend him.
 Another option is to counterattack and kill the enemy's undefended base.
-Which you do should depend on how close your ally is to you, how fast your army is (a fast cavalry army can defend allies better), and whether you have an army that can kill buildings quickly (slingers/rams/elephants).
-When the enemy is attacking (or when your teammates are attacking) is also a good time to use your cavalry to raid his women and traders, because the enemy's attention is split and he may not react in time to your raiders.
+Which you do should depend on how close your ally is to you, how fast your army is (a fast cavalry army can defend allies better), and whether you have an army that can kill buildings quickly (rams/elephants).
+During a large battle is also a good time to use your cavalry to raid his women and traders, because the enemy's attention is split and he may not react in time to your raiders.

-If you need resources, or have extra resources, don't hesitate to ask/offer.
+If you need resources, don't hesitate to ask.

 In a 3v3 or 4v4, it's good to have at least one player on your team who commits to making tons of melee cavalry for raids and for assisting allies.